 Mobility and strengthening exercises which are used as part of an ACL rehabilitation program are outlined below.
 Exercises can be done as soon as pain allows both before surgery and after.

 Each patient and injury will be different so always take the advice of your medical professional or surgeon.
-See acl rehabilitation program for an overview of when each exercises fits in.
+See acl rehabilitation program for an overview of when each exercise fits in.